jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

 The idea of a planet orbiting a "star group" seems mildly strange, though the map does show what looks like a binary star.

-Since I didn't mention it earlier, [Talos](https://en.wikipedia.org/wiki/Talos) is named for a bronze automaton from Greek mythology, tasked with defending Crete (and specifically Queen Europa) from pirates.
+Since I didn't mention it earlier, {% wiki Talos|Talos|en %} is named for a bronze automaton from Greek mythology, tasked with defending Crete (and specifically Queen Europa) from pirates.
 Unlike Tantalus in *Dagger of the Mind*, the name doesn't appear to have been chosen, here, with any kind of intent.

  > **NUMBER ONE**: We've no ships or Earth colonies that far out.
  >